SimonMaracine/Nine-Morris-3D/BUILD.md

 - Build system was last tested on CMake `3.30` (and requires at least `3.20`).
 - Scripts were last tested on Python `3.13`.
 - The actual game was last tested on `Fedora Linux 41 (GNOME)`, `Ubuntu Linux 24.10 (GNOME)` and `Windows 10`.
-- On Linux, currently, only X11 is supported.

 ## Downloading